sábado, 6 de noviembre de 2010

 A: Thanks to you.

-E: Here you are, please come back when
+E: Here you are, please come back whenever you wish.

 A: Thank you very much.